Part 1 – Stepping out of the boat

 There’s more of my story between then and now, but I guess that’s for another day.
 There was never a question of selling this curriculum.
 The Lord had already turned my heart on that issue, but I was making the site for my own children, and I didn’t want to have this whole curriculum and have only my children use it.
 I wanted to help others who needed to homeschool for free.
 From day one I wrote the assignments to be used by anyone, not just my family.

 If you’ve been following along, it’s not hard to understand how I got started homeschooling for free.
 We are no longer in the same situation.
-My husband now has the perfect job teaching foreign languages to homeschool students online through Currclick.com.
-He works part time, sets his own hours and he LOVES foreign languages and has fun teaching.
+My husband got a great job teaching foreign languages to homeschool students online through Currclick.com.
+He worked part time, set his own hours, and he LOVES foreign languages and has fun teaching.

 But now I am committed to homeschooling for free.
 The first year I was putting together the curriculum, no one else was using it.
 When a few people did start using it, I added the donate button to the site.
 I knew I was offering something of value and that there would be people who would want to give.

 So, hopefully you can see who I am and why I would offer this for free a little better now.
 I love giving.
 It makes me happy.
 I have learned to trust God to provide, so I don’t feel the need to build the curriculum into a business.
-It’s an encouragement every time I’m surprised by a donation message in my inbox, but it’s a much bigger encouragement when people write to tell me about how they couldn’t have continued homeschooling without the site.
+It’s an encouragement every time I’m surprised by a donation message in my inbox, but it’s a bigger encouragement when people write to tell me about how they couldn’t have continued homeschooling without the site.
 I’m not going to take it away from them.